google/koladata/docs/overview.md

 kd.slice([1, None, 3, 4]) != 3  # [present, missing, missing, present]
 kd.slice([1, 2, 3, 4]) > 2  # [missing, missing, present, present]
 ```

+Using masks instead of Booleans in comparison and logical operations is useful
+because masks have a 2-valued logic.
+In the presence of missing values, the
+Booleans have a 3-valued logic (over True, False, missing), which is more
+complex and confusing.

 Masks can be used to **filter** or **select** items in a DataSlice.
 The
 difference is that filtering does not change the shape of the DataSlice and